worthpointlabs/terratest/README.md

 **Note #3**: Never hit `CTRL + C` or cancel a build once tests are running or the cleanup tasks won't run!

-**Prerequisite**: Most the tests expect Terraform, Packer, and/or Docker to already be installed and in your `PATH`.
+**Prerequisite**: Most tests expect Terraform, Packer, and/or Docker to already be installed and in your `PATH`.

 To run all the tests: